vnguyendon/gw-config-apis/bot/sequences/README.md

 * The bot asksme a question ("A little comfort?")
 * The bot suggests answers as a set of commands ("Yes" or "No")
 * I pick Yes
-* The bot suggests two message categories (Poems and positive thoughts)
+* The bot suggests two message categories ("Poems" and "Positive thoughts")
-* I pick one
+* I pick one those message categories (also called Intentions)
-* The bot displays a random message from the message categorie (also called an Intention) that I picked
+* The bot displays a random message from the selected message categorie

 ## Asking a question